JeremyMedders/LogixLibraries/README.md

 With the exception of supporting sample files (FactoryTalk View ME screens/definitions, etc.), this repository contains only .L5X (Logix 5000 XML) files.

-Structured text is used for AOI definitions to ease porting between IEC 61131-3 platforms.
+Structured text is generally used for AOI definitions to ease porting between IEC 61131-3 platforms.
 Dependencies will be documented where possible.

 Wiki: https://github.com/JeremyMedders/LogixLibraries/wiki